December 20, 2024

 To ensure a cost-effective energy transition, stakeholders must approach transmission planning holistically and avoid piecemeal investments, panelists argued during the NARUC Annual Meeting.

-ANAHEIM, Calif. — To ensure a cost-effective energy transition, stakeholders must approach transmission planning holistically and avoid piecemeal investments, panelists argued during the National Association of Regulatory Utility Commissioners’ (NARUC) Annual Meeting Nov.
-10-13.
+ANAHEIM, Calif. — To ensure a cost-effective energy transition, stakeholders must approach transmission planning holistically and avoid piecemeal investments, panelists argued during the National Association of Regulatory Utility Commissioners’ Annual Meeting from Nov.
+10 to 13.

-The total investments needed to meet the expected load growth “could easily exceed what individual market participants can finance or recover,” Johannes Pfeifenberger, principal at The Brattle Group, said.
+The total investments needed to meet the expected load growth “could easily exceed what individual market participants can finance or recover,” said Johannes Pfeifenberger, principal at The Brattle Group.

 “Effective outcomes really require a multifaceted approach,” Pfeifenberger said.
 “On the transmission side, that means more comprehensive, holistic, proactive planning.
 We’re spending a lot on transmission incrementally, but we really need to plan that to achieve cost-effective outcomes with the least regrets.”